lammps/lammps/doc/src/Howto_client_server.rst

 * examples/COUPLE/lammps\_nwchem
 * examples/COUPLE/lammps\_vasp

-The examples/message dir couples a client instance of LAMMPS to a server instance of LAMMPS.
+The examples/message directory couples a client instance of LAMMPS to a server instance of LAMMPS.

 The files in the *lammps\_mc* folder show how to couple LAMMPS as